 6 Asia Pacific Countries: China, Indonesia, Australia, India, Thailand, Mongolia

 In addition to growing our presence in Asia through the launch of SPAR in Thailand, SPAR now has a presence in six Asian countries with 1.2 million m2 in net retail sales area.
 In local currency, growth amounted to 6.7%; when reported in Euro this corresponds to €1.93 billion.
 Growth in China was driven by the development of hypermarkets in cities as well as the launch of world class convenience stores in the urban centres of the seven provinces of China where SPAR has a presence.

-The regional analysis can be seen below comprising sales contribution to the global turnover of €33.1 billion, the number of stores each region has as well as the sales area per square metre across the regions and finally the contribution to sales of each of the four formats.
+The regional analysis can be seen above comprising sales contribution to the global turnover of €33.1 billion, the number of stores each region has as well as the sales area per square metre across the regions and finally the contribution to sales of each of the four formats.

 Global Sales Share of 64.1%; 29.2% of the Global Store Share; 52.3% of Global Sales Area Share and Average Store Size of 394m2.

 Global Sales Share of 13.2%; Global Store Share of 25%; 15.1% of the Global Sales Area Share and Average Store Size in this Region is 793m2.